-To help this process, I’ve created a simple template that I’ve used with multiple clients to help them create detailed plans as far ahead as they want and then manage against the current reality of filled roles, open roles, estimated & actual spend, delivery milestones, and more.
+To help this process, I’ve created a simple template that I’ve used with multiple clients to help them request specific roles, people, and other investment as far ahead as they want and then manage against the current reality of filled roles, open roles, estimated & actual spend, delivery milestones, and more along the way.
 It allows teams and stakeholders to easily see where they are now, then decide what that means and what to do about it.
 I’ve even used this technique to manage a £500m+ portfolio by “rolling up” the data into an organisation-wide view.

 With greater transparency, comes greater clarity, then better choices, and finally, better results.

 I’ve created a 5min demo to show you how to use the above template, yourself.
 Please have a look below and if you have any questions or ideas, do get in touch.

 Concepts like “Beyond Budgeting” are making real-time budgeting a reality.

 As agile ways of working become the norm a “project” can now take as long as you want it to and cost as much as you’re willing to spend, all while guaranteeing reasonably good outcomes.
 It’s simply not cool anymore, to ask “how long will this project take and how much will you spend?”

 It’s far better to ask: What’s your current burn-rate and what value are we getting for that?
 How much more do you need to deliver X?
 What about Y?
 What if we postpone that by 2 months?
 Or do slightly less?
 Or make it faster?
 Do you need more people?
 Or fewer?
 What does that look like?